+Video encoding is a CPU-heavy process.
 If you notice that your video is choppy, not smooth, starts and stops, or seems like it won't catch up, you may want to try a more powerful computer, or lower your framerate/bitrate.
 Encoding and streaming simply requires more CPU (processor) power than many activities, such as viewing a web page.
 While most computers manufactured within the last few years should work fine (i.e. we've tried to make our system work on as many computers as possible), the more processor and RAM resources you have available, the better your experience will be.

 You can easily check whether your CPU is overtaxed in Windows, while running an encoder, by right clicking on the taskbar, selecting Task Manager, and then selecting the Performance Tab.
 On a Mac, use Activity Monitor which is located in your /Applications/Utilities/ folder.
-While running an encoder, your CPU should be at no greater than 90% average usage.
+While running an encoder, your CPU should be at no greater than 80% average usage.

 This is built right into our platform.
-If ever you choose to charge your audience to watch or listen to a broadcast, you simply indicate this as you are setting up the event, set the price, and we take care of all credit card processing for you.
+If ever you choose to charge your audience to watch or listen to a broadcast (PPV), you simply indicate this as you are setting up the event, set the price, and we take care of all credit card processing for you.
 You can even set up a season pass, weekend pass, or a pass that is valid across multiple channels.
 Redeem your earnings at any time via ACH transfer.

 If you downgrade to a free plan, don't worry - you won't lose anything.
 All archives and settings are preserved.
 The account will simply convert to a free plan, meaning certain features may no longer be available, and you may see our ads.
 When you're ready, you can re-upgrade at any time.